Dunkirk, Nottingham: Economy

 Dunkirk is situated in an important economical zone for Greater Nottingham; along with neighbouring Beeston Rylands, it is home to a number of international and regional headquarters such as Games Workshop, Experian, Black Horse, CIS, Abbeyfield Estates, Specsavers, Arck, Coutts, Zurich, HSBC, Speedo, Bank of England, tcp, HBOS plc and Vision Express.

 Retail

 Dunkirk's surrounding area is home to two retail parks, Castle Marina Retail Park and Riverside Retail Park.
-Castle Marina Retail Park is filled with a number of high-profile furniture shops, Costa, PC World, Sainsbury's and several eateries.
+Castle Marina Retail Park is filled with a number of high-profile furniture shops, Costa, Sainsbury's and several eateries.
 Riverside Retail Park has a B&Q megastore, Next and Boots as well as a few high street units.

-There is also a number of car dealerships, including Porsche, Maserati and Ferrari.